Salmon Fishing With Marshmallows

 Rigging A Marshmallow On The Hook

 I will tell you the same thing I tell my clients, and this goes for any bait, not just marshmallows.
-Rigging your bait properly can double or triple the amount of salmon you catch.
+Proper rigging can double or triple the amount of salmon you catch.

-I’d bet many guys that claim they didn’t get a bite, probably did get a bite, they just didn’t know it.
-With improper rigging of the bait, a salmon can grab the bait and spit it out in seconds.
-I’ve seen this with my own eyes and have seen underwater video of this. https://youtu.be/peH10oRbX4I
+With improper bait rigging, a salmon can grab the bait and spit it out in seconds.
+I’ve seen this with my own eyes and have seen underwater videos of this. https://youtu.be/peH10oRbX4I

 I always ensure that the hook point is fully exposed and not obscured by the marshmallow or any bait.
-This is important for increasing your success rate.
-An exposed hook point has a great chance of self hooking the salmon.
+An exposed hook point has a great chance of self-hooking the salmon.

 Additionally, the gap of the hook should be wide enough to securely hook the salmon.